Local Mode

 Local Data

-When Local Mode is enabled, project data is saved locally on your device first, in your browser’s local database.
-It then syncs to the server based on your preferences.
+Section titled “Local Data”When Local Mode is enabled, project data is saved locally on your device first, in your browser’s local database.
+It then syncs to the server automatically in the background.
 Even when using Local Mode, so long as you are connected to the internet, you can access all features of the application (minus the Experimental Feature - Real-Time Updates) providing a seamless experience.

 The below information can help you understand the status of your projects.